-At December 31, 2023, we had approximately 377 full-time employees, including 317 employees working in our Lima One subsidiary.
+At December 31, 2024, we had approximately 348 employees, including 285 employees working in our Lima One subsidiary.

-We believe that investing in and fostering a diverse and inclusive workforce is a key pillar in operating our business.
-By supporting, recognizing, and investing in the employees, we believe that we are able to attract and retain the highest quality talent.
+We believe that investing in and fostering our workforce is a key pillar in operating our business.
+By supporting, recognizing, and investing in our employees, we believe that we are able to attract and retain the highest quality talent.